5795: Wake-On-LAN Technology Used in Acronis Backup & Recovery 10 Advanced Editions

-Description of the Wake-on-LAN technology as implemented in the advanced editions of Acronis Backup & Recovery 10
+Description of the Wake-on-LAN technology implemented in Acronis Backup Advanced

 This article applies to: